kneave/climate-scheduler/AUTOMATION_EVENTS.md

 - A scheduled node transition occurs (scheduled time reached)
 - A node is manually advanced using the `climate_scheduler.advance_to_next_node` service

+## "No Change" Temperature Feature

+You can set a node's temperature to `null` (or leave it empty in the UI) to indicate that the temperature should **not be changed** when that node activates.
+This is useful for:
+- Turning off heating at a certain time without changing the temperature setpoint
+- Switching HVAC modes (heat/cool) without changing temperature
+- Adjusting fan or swing modes while keeping the current temperature

+When a node has "no change" temperature:
+- `node.temp` will be `null` in the event data
+- Only HVAC mode, fan mode, swing mode, and preset mode will be applied
+- The thermostat's current temperature setpoint remains unchanged

 ## Event Data

 The event includes the following data: